viewmaster111/SpeedTest-1/README.md

-#Update on fixes

-It seems a longterm fix will take some time, but I am making adjustments accordingly to fix any issues
+#Version 1.4.3 Announcment

+This release will begin with a temp SpeedTest page.
+This page will be similar to the final product (and it isn't different from the old)

+The IP And other information features are not in this Temp page.
+They will be added back soon!

 #Version 1.4.2 Maintenance

-**Upcoming** *Final Patch 1.4.2.3*
+ *Final Patch 1.4.2.3*

   - Last few enhancments